 You can enter the number in the text field to quickly search the camera from the list.

 You can also click-and-drag the camera to the desired window on the live view interface to set the camera order.

-- Click button to start live view for all the channels. - Click to stop all the live view.
+button to start live view for all the channels.